-Lungworm, also known as angiostrongylus vasorum, is a fairly recent addition to the collection of UK parasites affecting our pets, and is unfortunately the most serious parasitic threat to the health of dogs in the UK, as Rosie Skinner explains how you can spot the symptoms of lungworm in dogs and keep your own pet safe.
+Lungworm, also known as angiostrongylus vasorum, is a fairly recent addition to the collection of UK parasites affecting our pets and is unfortunately the most serious parasitic threat to the health of dogs in the UK, as British veterinarian Rosie Skinner explains how you can spot the symptoms of lungworm in dogs as well as detailing what lungworm is, how it infects dogs and what the health risks are if left untreated.

-The worm infects dogs and foxes when they eat snails and other gastropods infected with larvae of angiostrongylus vasorum (also referred to as A. vasorum).
+The lungworm infects dogs and foxes when they eat snails and other gastropods infected with larvae of angiostrongylus vasorum (also referred to as A. vasorum).

 Larvae can also be ingested from when dogs drink puddle water, eat grass or play with toys left outside where slugs and snails have been on them.
 Angiostrongylus vasorum used to be fairly confined to certain areas of the UK – i.e. the South West and Scotland, however in recent years it has become very prevalent in the South East as well, possibly due to an increasing urban fox population and wetter weather.